mouzmouz/Cyber-Space-Invaders/README.md

-# Cyber Space Invaders - An Obstacle Avoidance Game (Unity)
+# Cyber Space Invaders - An Obstacle Game

 ## Overview
 This project is a **VR game** developed in **Unity** where players navigate and avoid obstacles using a smartphone as both an input and output device.
 The game leverages **Google Cardboard VR** and **motion sensors** (accelerometer & compass) for an immersive experience.